 Only when the greatest possible freedom from errors has been established (and even this statement is a subjective one!) can an evaluation of the available data/information yield an approximately objective picture.

 However, another point also plays a role in this consideration – that of economy.

-Increasing accuracy, greater freedom from errors, and a more complex (larger) amount of information usually also require a steadily increasing volume of capacity and thus, in part, exponentially increasing costs.
+Increasing accuracy, greater freedom from errors, and a more complex (larger) amount of information usually also require a steadily increasing volume of manpower and hardware capacity and thus, in part, exponentially increasing costs.

-The field of statistics as a subset of mathematics provides us with many excellent tools for interpreting data correctly, i.e., for peeling out the core of the puzzle.
+The field of statistics as a subset of mathematics provides us with many excellent tools for interpreting data correctly, i.e., for peeling out „the gist of the matter“.
 However, the larger the data sets become and the more diverse the facets that need to be considered are, and above all, the more different the weighting of the individual partial data sets is (both in terms of relevance and truthfulness), and the more difficult the evaluation becomes.
 Finally, the interpretation of data and information is ultimately the core of any analytical research.

 What hidden information can be discovered in larger data sets?
 Do repeating patterns exist, what do they look like and what are their implications?
 What correlations exist between the clusters of data?
 Which predictions can be derived?

 But storing (past) experiences and solutions and using them to find solutions in upcoming tasks faster is exactly the step in THAT direction.
 This is the path ARROWS is taking with its highly efficient analysis tools.